-- 4. Social Sciences: - Anthropology 1A-1B.
+4. Social Sciences: Anthropology 1A-1B.
 Economics 1A-1B.
 Geography 1A-1B.
-History 4A-4B, 5A-5B, 8A-8B.
-Political Science 3A-3B, 31 and 32. - 5.
-Philosophy: Philosophy 14-1B, 24-2B, 34-3B. - 6.
+History 4A-4B, 5A-5B, 7A-7B, 8A-8B.
+Political Science 3A-3B, 31 and 32.

+- 5. Philosophy: Philosophy 2A-2B, 20 and 21, 22 and 23. - 6.
 Psychology: Psychology 21 and either 22 or 23. - 7.
-Art, Music:
+Art, Music: Art 1a-1B, 2a-2B.
+Music 1a-1B, 2a-2B, 35a-35B.

-Art 14-1B, 24-2B.
-Music 14-1B, 24-2B, 354-35B.

 Summer Session Courses.
-Summer Session courses acceptable in meeting Junior Certificate requirements are listed each year in the bulletins of the summer sessions.
+Summer Session courses acceptable in meeting requirements for the Associate in Arts degree are listed each year in the bulletins of the summer sessions.

 University Extension.
-Courses in the University of California Extension Division (either class or correspondence) may be offered in satisfaction of Junior Certificate requirements provided they bear the same number as acceptable courses in the regular session.
+Courses in the University of California Extension Division (either class or correspondence) may be offered in satisfaction of requirements for the Associate in Arts degree provided they bear the same number as acceptable courses in the regular session.
 Equivalent courses bear the prefix "XL."

-Honorable mention with the Junior Certificate.
-Honorable mention will be granted with the Junior Certificate to students who attain an average of B; that is, at least two grade points for each unit undertaken.
+Honorable mention with the degree of Associate in Arts.
+Honorable mention will be granted with the degree of Associate in Arts to students who attain an average of B; that is, at least two grade points for each unit undertaken.

-Only those students who have been granted the Junior Certificate or who have been admitted to the College with 60 or more units of advanced standing will be registered in the upper division.
+Only those students who have been granted the Associate in Arts degree or who have been admitted to the College with 60 or more units of advanced standing will be registered in the upper division.